ABS-CBN coverage of the UAAP

-ABS-CBN coverage of the UAAP refers to the television and digital broadcasts of the University Athletic Association of the Philippines (UAAP) games by ABS-CBN Sports.
-ABS-CBN was the exclusive media partner of the UAAP from 2000 until 2020, when the network ceased free-to-air operations due to its franchise expiration.
+Television coverage of the University Athletic Association of the Philippines on ABS-CBN, produced by its sports division, ABS-CBN Sports have been aired over 20 years from UAAP Season 63 in 2000 until Season 82.

-Throughout its tenure, ABS-CBN covered key UAAP sports such as men's and women's basketball, volleyball, football, softball, and others, primarily through its channels Studio 23 and ABS-CBN Sports and Action (S+A).

 History

 2000s

 In 2000, the UAAP board was unsatisfied with how previous network SilverStar Sports handled the coverage.
 They opened bidding to the coverage rights, which ABS-CBN Sports won.
 ABS-CBN Sports won the rights to broadcast the games for five years, which they broadcast on Studio 23.
 Silverstar took ABS-CBN to court over the UAAP rights, but the case was dismissed.
 ABS-CBN began its coverage of the UAAP on July 15, the opening of Season 63.
 They brought new ideas and innovation to their coverage, such as the use of crane cameras, and introduced student courtside reporters.
 ABS-CBN also hyped up rivalries like Ateneo–La Salle's to get more people to watch the games.
 In 2002, they organized the UAAP NCAA All-Star Game for charity.

 By 2005, they had been recognized for their coverage with two Catholic Mass Media Awards.
 Before the start of Season 68, the UAAP and ABS-CBN Sports successfully renegotiated for another five-year contract.
 Worth ₱65 million, the contract required the network to provide men’s and women’s basketball games full coverage, while other sports such as the men’s and women’s volleyball, football, and badminton championships were to be given airtime.

 With the rights set to expire on March 31, 2010, bidding was made open for the rights to broadcast the UAAP.
 GMA and Solar Entertainment each made bids for the rights.
 ABS-CBN then introduced high definition broadcasting beginning with the UAAP's basketball games for Season 72.
 It also began expanding the UAAP's digital reach with its own video on demand website.
 Right before the second game of the Season 72 finals, the UAAP announced that Studio 23’s contract was renewed for another five years.